The Transfer Performance of Economic Models: Application

-\emph{Cumulative Prospect Theory.} Next we consider the set of prediction rules $\Sigma_{CPT}$ derived from the parametric form of Cumulative Prospect Theory (CPT) first proposed by \citet{goldstein1987expression} and \citet{lattimore1992influence}.
+Next we consider the set of prediction rules $\Sigma_{CPT}$ derived from the parametric form of Cumulative Prospect Theory (CPT) first proposed by \citet{goldstein1987expression} and \citet{lattimore1992influence}.
 Fixing values for the model's parameters $(\alpha,\beta,\delta,\gamma)$, each lottery $(z_1,z_2,p)$ is assigned a utility

 where

 is a value function for money, and

 is a probability weighting function.